How to Stop Being Toxic in a Relationship

 - Not open to heavy discussions; shuts down or walks out

-- Refuses to admit they are wrong, will never apologize, shifts blame on to others
+- Refuses to admit they are wrong, will never apologize, shifts blame onto others

 - Uses guilt to manipulate others